nischinthjahnavi/Python-Projects/README.md

 b) Import numpy, mysql.connector and panda libraries in order to implement the right method for sql operations required
 c) Load the video game sales data into a mysql workbench in a separate table
 d) Read the video game sales data into using sql.connect() to establish a connection between the database and python
-e) Keep the credentials like username and password are ket in a separate text fiile to avoid privacy breach
+e) Keep the credentials like username and password are kept in a separate text file to avoid privacy breach
 f) pd.read_sql() is used to read any query passed to it along with the connection object.
 g) The average global sales for pre-2005 and post-2005 years are displayed.
 ```

-Method 2: Using groupby(), and mean() function on the dataframe object
+Method 2: Using groupby (), and mean () function on the dataframe object
 ```
 The steps to execute this method is almost same as compared to method 1.
 The only difference is that instead of using sql.connect(), we use simple groupby method on Sales data Then finally apply mean() on the global sales data alone
 ```
-We also use the where condition on the dataframe to filter video games sales before and after pre-2005 and post-2005 value in a new column
+We also use the where condition on the data frame to filter video games sales before and after pre-2005 and post-2005 value in a new column

 ## Built With

-* [Python](https://www.python.org/downloads/release/python-3810/) -The version 3.10 has more features, online documentation and and community support
+* [Python](https://www.python.org/downloads/release/python-3810/) -The version 3.10 has more features, online documentation and community support
-* [Jupiter Notebook](https://jupyter.org/install) - This is a open source cloud based platform where users can edit the documetn and interprest the seut faster
+* [Jupiter Notebook](https://jupyter.org/install) - This is an open source cloud based platform where users can edit the document and interpret the sales faster

 ## Contributing